ackama/rails-template/README.md

 ## Usage

-This template assumes you will store your project in a remote git repository (e.g. Bitbucket or GitHub) and that you will deploy using Capistrano to staging and production environments.
+This template assumes you will store your project in a remote git repository (e.g. Bitbucket or GitHub).
 It will prompt you for this information in order to pre-configure your app, so be ready to provide:

 1. The git URL of your (freshly created and empty) Bitbucket/GitHub repository
 2. The hostname of your staging server